50% First-Year Allowance + AIA tax relief on factory solar — book a desk feasibility before April 2026

 • 40-70% electricity cost reduction typical for day-shift manufacturing

-• 100% first-year tax deduction available through Enhanced Capital Allowances
+• 100% first-year tax deduction available through Annual Investment Allowance (AIA)

 Installation Costs & Pricing

 UK industrial solar installation costs have declined 68% since 2010 while panel efficiency has increased 35%.
-Understanding cost structure is essential for accurate ROI modeling and budget planning.
+As a 2026 benchmark, most commercial rooftop systems land at £700-£1,000 per kWp installed, with the cheapest end reserved for large MW-scale arrays.
+Understanding cost structure is essential for accurate ROI modelling and budget planning.

 System Size Cost per kW Total Investment Annual Generation